ceopaludetto/diacritic/documentation/src/guides/index.md

 Now you may want to learn how to detect the language of the user or how to change the language of your application.
 Check the [detectors](../detectors/) section to learn more about it.

 You may also want to learn how to use the translations in your frontend framework.
 Check the [integrations](../integrations/) section to learn more about it.

-And if you like to use different kinds of translation files, check the [parsers](../parsers/) section to learn more about it.